ozw1z5rd/oqtadrive/doc/install.md

 - Create file `ssh` in the `boot` partition on the SD card.
 This file enables login via *ssh*, and can be empty ([details](https://www.raspberrypi.org/documentation/remote-access/ssh/)).

-- For letting the *Pi* access your wireless network, create file `wpa-supplicant.conf`, also in the `boot` partition.
-The contents of this file [is documented here](https://www.raspberrypi.org/documentation/configuration/wireless/headless.md).
+- For letting the *Pi* access your wireless network, create file `wpa_supplicant.conf`, also in the `boot` partition.
+The contents of this file [is documented here](https://www.raspberrypi.com/documentation/computers/configuration.html#setting-up-a-headless-raspberry-pi).

 - Place the SD card in the *Pi* and boot it up.
 Check your wireless router to find out which IP address it received, and log in via ssh, e.g. `ssh pi@192.168.1.12`.